• Home

 • Damage caused by breach of contractual obligations

-How much does liability insurance cost?
+How much does third-party liability insurance cost?

-According to a study by Stiftung Warentest, the cost of liability insurance in Germany varies between less than €70 and over €140 per year, depending on the provider and tariff.
+According to a study by Stiftung Warentest, the cost of liability insurance varies between less than €70 and over €140 per year, depending on the provider and tariff.
 Based on the premium amount, no statement can be made about the quality of German liability insurance — in the test, some low-cost tariffs also scored excellently.

 Best liability insurance in Germany